All Products

 2. On the Call Statistics tab, view the token consumption data in the Calls section.

-• To view earlier usage, check the Expenses and Costs page.
+• To view earlier usage, go to the Expenses and Costs page.

 View token consumption for a specific call

-1. Log on with your Alibaba Cloud account (or a RAM user with sufficient permissions) and go to the Monitoring (Beijing) page in the target workspace.
-Click Monitoring Configuration in the upper-right corner and follow the prompts to enable audit logs and inference logs.
+1. Log on to your Alibaba Cloud account (or as a RAM user with sufficient permissions).
+In your target workspace, go to the Monitoring (Beijing) page and click Monitoring Configuration in the upper-right corner.
+Follow the instructions to enable the audit log and inference log.

-After you enable this feature, the system records the input and output of every model call in the workspace.
-Logs may take up to a few minutes to appear after a call.
+Once enabled, the system records the input and output of every model call in the workspace.
+Logs can take several minutes to appear after a call.

-2. Find the target model in the monitoring list, click Logs in the Actions column.
+2. Find the target model in the model monitoring list and click Logs in the Actions column.

 3. The Logs tab displays the real-time inference call records for the model.
 The Usage field shows the token consumption for the call.